EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 #### Deliverables

-No deliverables are sssociated to this work package.
+No deliverables are associated to this work package.

 #### Tasks